Gifted and Talented Coordinator: Alfred Orecchio

 Certificates, awards, etc.

-The principal shall acknowledge in writing the receipt of the request within five working days and shall forward copies of the request and acknowledgement to the Assistant Superintendent of Pupil Services and Personalized Learning and the district Gifted and Talented Coordinator.
+The principal shall acknowledge in writing the receipt of the request within five working days and shall forward copies of the request and acknowledgment to the Assistant Superintendent of Pupil Services and Personalized Learning and the district Gifted and Talented Coordinator.

-The Assistant Superintendent of Pupil Services and Personalized Learning, Principal and other appropriate staff will review the student’s file within ten working days of the original request.
+The Assistant Superintendent of Pupil Services and Personalized Learning, Principal, and other appropriate staff will review the student’s file within ten working days of the original request.
 Additional data may be gathered to support or change the earlier decision.